mattjklassen/TorchAudioSplines/README.txt

+These python scripts deal with the modeling of audio segments with cubic splines.
+A segment is referred to as a cycle if it occurs inside a larger segment which has approximate fundamental frequency f_0, and the cycle has approximate length 1/f_0.

 Summary of python files with brief description of each:

 1  argMaxSpec.py